The1stMartian/Machine-Learning-For-Healthcare/ReadMe.md

 ![](https://github.com/The1stMartian/NYCDSA_Capstone/blob/master/pix/conf_matrixFin.jpg)

-An examination of the new model's features then showed that some might be adding noise without actually improving the model.
+An examination of the new model using feature importance scoring showed that some feature columns may be adding noise without actually improving the model.

 ![](https://github.com/The1stMartian/NYCDSA_Capstone/blob/master/pix/XGboostFI_2.png)